The Godspell in the Stars: How Inherited Fear Rewrites the Alien Encounter

 Twelve fundamentalist cousins lived in the houses down the road from mine.
 They carried their creed from cradle to grave, and the fear inside it traveled with them the whole way.
 I walked a different road.
 At twelve, perhaps thirteen, I looked at the hypocrisy around me and named it out loud to my mother.
 I told her I wanted to work out the truth for myself, and I asked to leave Sunday school behind.
 She agreed, and that early release from the godspell became my protection.
 When contact intensified, I met it through wonder rather than through inherited terror.

-Hollywood handed me an antidote before the fear could harden.
-I watched The Day the Earth Stood Still alone in the small room off the kitchen, on a black-and-white set, and recognition moved through me.
+I felt blessed that Hollywood handed me an antidote before the fear could harden.
+I watched The Day the Earth Stood Still alone in the small room off the kitchen, on a black-and-white set, when I was about four years old, and recognition moved through me.
 I understood the picture on the screen because my own experiences had already taught me its truth.
 Klaatu arrived with a warning and a hand extended, an emissary rather than an invader.
-Then on September 9, 1966, Gene Roddenberry gave the culture Star Trek, and the mission statement landed in my twelve-year-old heart: seek out new life, and travel toward it with open hands.

 “Hollywood handed me an antidote before the fear could harden.”